Board Minutes – September 30, 2020

 The State of South Carolina Statewide Single Audit report was submitted on June 30, 2019.
-There was on one audit finding; Subrecipient Monitoring.
-However, as of February 2020 Sea Grant Consortium implemented the correction that was recommended.
+There was one audit finding; Subrecipient Monitoring.
+However, as of February 2020 the S.C.
+Sea Grant Consortium implemented the correction that was recommended.
 There was no comments or questions concerning the audit.

 The South Carolina State Auditor conducted an audit and provided a report on June 30, 2019.
-He mentioned that there was no finding on the audit.
+He mentioned that there were no findings on the audit.

 7. Consortium FY20-22 State Budget Request

 Mr. DeVoe asked Mr. Bradley to discuss the budget request.
 Mr. Bradley reviewed the FY20-22 Agency Budget Plan.
 He mentioned that the state budget request is pretty straight forward.
-However, Sea Grant did ask for a $35, 000 increase to help with the building lease.
-Mr. DeVoe state that on October 8, 2020, He and Mr. Bradley had a virtual meeting with the State Budget Property Office to discuss Sea Grant’s lease.
+The Consortium requested a $35, 000 increase to help with the building lease.
+Mr. DeVoe state that on October 8, 2020, he and Mr. Bradley had a virtual meeting with the State Budget Property Office to discuss the Consortium’s lease.
 Mr. Bradley also mentioned the 2 previous requests that were just mentioned by the Board.
 There were no questions about the State Budget Request.
-Mr. Boyles complimented Mr. Bradley on the Budget, and requested that the budget be approved.
+Mr. Boyles complimented Mr. Bradley on the budget, and requested that the budget be approved.
 The Board unanimous endorsed the support of the budget request unanimously, after being moved by Mr. Robert Boyles and seconded by Dr. Bob Jones.

 8. Consortium Strategic Plan Update/Revision

-Mr. DeVoe give an overview background and context of the strategic plan, and then he asked Susannah Sheldon to discuss the Revision of the Plan.
+Mr. DeVoe give an overview background and context of the Strategic Plan, and then he asked Susannah Sheldon to discuss the Revision of the Plan.
 Ms. Sheldon gave a brief discussion of the Consortium’s Strategic Plan for FY2018-2023.
-The Strategic Plan is a reflection of the Program Advisory Board.
-The revision of the Strategic plan is highlighted in “red ink’ throughout the Plan.
+The Strategic Plan is a reflection of the Program Advisory Board’s priorities.
+The revision of the Strategic Plan was highlighted throughout the Plan for review.
 After reviewing the revision of the Plan, there was a motion to approved the changes by Dr. David DeCenzo and seconded by Mr. Robert Boyles.

 9. Consortium Diversity Plan

 Mr. DeVoe did a quick overview of the S.C.
 Sea Consortium Diversity Work Plan.
-He mentioned the title of the Plan, “Actions, to Back Up Words”.
-Mr. DeVoe stated the importance of having a Diversity Plan, and that the Diversity Plan is a part of the Sea Grant Strategic Plan.
-Mr. DeVoe then turned it over to Marlena Davis, Human Resources Manager, and Elizabeth Vernon, Bell, Marine Education Specialist, who are spearheading the Plan.
-Ms. Davis give an overview of the Plan.
+He mentioned the title of the Plan, “Actions to Back Up Words”.
+Mr. DeVoe stated the importance of having a Diversity Plan, and that the Diversity Plan is a part of the S.C.
+Sea Grant Consortium Strategic Plan.
+Mr. DeVoe then turned it over to Marlena Davis, Human Resources Manager, and Elizabeth Vernon Bell, Marine Education Specialist, who are spearheading the Plan.
+Ms. Davis gave an overview of the Plan.
 Ms. Davis stated that the Plan came into action after the death of George Floyd, who was killed by a police officer.
 Ms. Davis mentioned that there are 9 sections to the Plan.
-Ms. Davis also stated the they are trying to come up with a Diversity Statement for the Plan.
-Ms. Davis goes on to mention that the Plan will include, Staff, Community, Constituents, etc. Mr. Clark asked, when and what time they will be able to present a goal?
-Ms. Davis, answered by saying there was not a specific date, and that the plan is pretty general right now.
+Ms. Davis also stated the they currently working on a Diversity Statement for the Plan.
+Ms. Davis continued that the Plan will include, Staff, Community, Constituents, etc. Mr. Clark asked when and what time they will be able to present a goal.
+Ms. Davis answered by saying there was not a specific date, and that the plan is pretty general right now.
 Ms. Vernon Bell said that they are trying to develop a diversity team with the staff first.
-Ms. Vernon Bell also stated that they are truing to anticipated the cost of maintain the Plan.
-Dr. Sebastian asked a question, “If the Diversity statement is already in the Strategic Plan, will Sea Grant us another statement for this Plan?
-It was recommended that Sea Grant use the same Diversity statement that is in the Strategic Plan.
+Ms. Vernon Bell also stated that they are trying to anticipated the cost of maintain the Plan.
+Dr. Sebastian asked “If the Diversity Statement is already in the Strategic Plan, will Sea Grant us another statement for this Plan?”
+It was recommended that the Consortium use the same Diversity Statement that is in the Strategic Plan.
 There were no further questions.
-Rick then thanked the Board for their approval of the revision of the Strategic Plan.
+Mr. DeVoe then thanked the Board for their approval of the revision of the Strategic Plan.